 Regimen selection — WHO guidelines recommend initiation of a once-daily, fixed-dose combination of tenofovir, lamivudine (or emtricitabine), and efavirenz in all HIV-infected pregnant or breastfeeding women [26,30].

-Tenofovir, lamivudine (or emtricitabine), and efavirenz is also the same preferred first-line regimen for non-pregnant adults and thus allows for streamlining antiretroviral administration to all adults in resource-limited settings.
+Tenofovir, lamivudine (or emtricitabine), and efavirenz is also the same preferred first-line regimen for non-pregnant adults and thus allows for streamlining ART administration to all adults in resource-limited settings.
 Additional advantages of the regimen include antiviral potency, relatively low frequency of severe adverse effects, a greater likelihood of adherence with a once-daily dosing, affordability, and efficacy against hepatitis B virus.
 In a trial of pregnant women in Uganda, initiation of an efavirenz-containing ART regimen at 12 to 28 weeks gestation resulted in virologic suppression in 98 percent by delivery and 91 percent at 48 weeks postpartum; no perinatal HIV transmissions were observed .
-(See 'Risk of MTCT of HIV' above and 'Efficacy of maternal antiretroviral use in prevention of in utero and intrapartum transmission' below.)
+(See 'Risk of MTCT of HIV' above and 'Efficacy of maternal ART in preventing transmission' below.)

-There are limited but increasing safety data available for tenofovir and efavirenz among pregnant women and their infants.
+There are increasing safety data available for tenofovir and efavirenz among pregnant women and their infants.
 Concerns have been raised regarding a possible increased risk of very preterm birth and neonatal death with tenofovir exposure during pregnancy , but the available evidence (a single clinical trial in which tenofovir was combined with lopinavir-ritonavir-based treatment) is not clear enough to stop using tenofovir as a preferred NRTI [33-35].
 These are discussed in detail elsewhere.
 (See 'Adverse effects/safety' below and "Safety and dosing of antiretroviral medications in pregnancy", section on 'Efavirenz' and "Safety and dosing of antiretroviral medications in pregnancy", section on 'Tenofovir disoproxil fumarate'.)